ghsinfosec/pwncheck-flask/README.md

 If pwncheck discovers the submitted password in the pwnedpasswords list, it will display a red banner letting you know how many times that password was seen in data breaches.
 Otherwise it will display a green banner letting you know that the password you entered has not been breached.....yet...

+### Update
+I added a new page and python script to generate a random password.
+Nothing special, but I thought it would be nice to have an option to let users generate a new password.
+I may add functionality to copy the password to the clipboard, but I don't know if that's necessary at this point.

 ## Requirements